LifeScopeLabs/lifescopelabs.github.io/md/lifescope-voice.md

 	- "What did I to today?"
 	- "Tell me about [Person Name] and I"
 - Deep Voice Search
-	- Using structured search terms (who, what, when, where, why)
+	- **MVP**: Structured search terms (who, what, when, where, why)
-	- Using Natural Language Processing.
+	- Natural Language Processing.
-- voice response
+- Voice response
 - capture voice data

 # Dependencies